 During Feb/March 2017 I earned $8,095 USD solely online ($392,340 total), which is roughly $4,047 each when split between both months.

-Kingfall will not be in a position to start making money anytime soon, so I’m still extremely dependent on the rest of my business to keep me afloat.
+Kingfall will not be in a position to start making money anytime soon, so I’m still depending on my core business to keep me afloat.
 I plan to continue making small HTML5 games for the foreseeable future, and I’ll certainly be updating all of my other products this year.
-The upcoming launch of Learn To Make Games should help to alleviate the financial burden of Kingfall, and I’m planning to raise more funds for the project in Q3-Q4 2017.
+The upcoming launch of Learn To Make Games should help to alleviate the financial burden of Kingfall, and I may raise more funds for the project in Q3-Q4 2017.

 I’m satisfied with these results and I look forward to seeing how the rest of the year unfolds.
 It should be interesting to follow Kingfall’s development as I work towards realizing the immense potential of this core product.